mmistakes/minimal-mistakes/_posts/2023-07-25-multiplicative-smoothing.md

 ### The Plan
 In order to extract useful guarantees from the pits of computational intractability, we take the following approach:
 1. We observe that if the model $$f$$ is _Lipschitz smooth_ to the masking of features, one can provably guarantee variants of stability, in particular _incremental stability_.
 2. However, many existing and popular models do not have useful Lipschitz smoothness properties by construction.
-3. We introduce a smoothing method, MuS, that can provably impose the sufficient Lipschitz smoothness on _any_ model.
+We therefore introduce a smoothing method, MuS, that can provably impose the sufficient Lipschitz smoothness on _any_ model.

-Crucially, our smoothing method can provably yield guarantees like incremental stability on _any_ model with _any_ feature attribution method.
+3. One can then extract guarantees like incremental stability on with _any_ feature attribution method and MuS-smoothed model.

-This is an important result, since, to our knowledge, stability-like guarantees such as this did not previously exist for feature attributions.
+Our stability guarantees are an important result, since, to our knowledge, stability-like guarantees such as this did not previously exist for feature attributions.

 <!--